-"Make it clear that secondary trading will be analyzed and used for future underwriting RFP's."
+"Make it clear to the underwriter that secondary trading will be analyzed and used in future RFP's."

 With an understanding of its inner workings and limitations, hospitals can apply secondary trade analysis to measure underwriter performances and avoid leaving too much money on the table on day of pricing.

 If you are a hospital and want to learn more about our methodology, how to retrieve trades on EMMA, and how to adjust them to calculate total markup, email us at .